 As a result of that, the interest in purchasing and consuming locally grown food is surging.
 And it makes sense: buying fresh food raised nearby supports the local economy, is generally fresher, and because of shorter transportation routes, has less of an environmental impact.

-Contributing to the new interest in locally supplied foods are the pandemic-related shutdowns that gave many people a renewed appreciation of their local community, especially the food providers that kept food on their plates.
+The pandemic led many shoppers to appreciate the foods grown and produced in their own communities.
 For many shoppers, eating local is a way to ensure their food is fresh, nutritious, food-safe, and pesticide-free.
 Others may seek out locally sourced food to reduce their impact on the earth by lowering their carbon footprint.

 To meet the rising demand of buying local, buyers are diversifying where they source their produce beyond traditional channels.
 This could mean finding small local farmers in the area or taking over the supply chain by growing on-site right at the store.

 In the end, the produce section will see a lot of changes as more consumers seek out local, sustainable foods.
 As grocers bring in more organic produce and begin restocking shelves with local foods, they should take another look at their current produce displays.
 The right shelving display should keep products front-facing for faster and easier product selection and have a fast and easy restocking process.

 That’s where the SpaceGrid II from Retail Space Solutions comes in.